InflectionIT/Walls-Powershell-Tools/pages/mydoc/mydoc_Overview.md

 * Open an command prompt with 'run as administrator' privileges
 * Navigate to Walls PowerShell Tools folder where the scripts are located
 * Enter the following command ***powershell.exe .\walls.ps1*** and press \<Enter>

+{% include warning.html content="If you receive a warning or error when attempting to run the script, please see the [Troubleshooting](mydoc_troubleshooting.html) page" %}

 * Follow menu prompts to use tools
 {% include image.html file="ToolsMainMenu.jpg" alt="Main menu" caption="Running the script" %}
 * When finished using the tools, press ***q*** to quit